Efficacy of adjuvant radiation therapy

 © J Urol 2009r

-In the EORTC trial 22911 between 1992 and 2001, Bolla et alr randomly assigned men to post-operative irradiation (RT, n = 502) or observation/wait and see policy (WS, n = 503).
-After a median follow up of 10.6 years, post-operative RT significantly improved biochemical PFS where 39.4% of the RT group had biochemical or clinical progression or died compared with 61.8% in the WS group [HR 0.49; CI p<0.0001].
-Locoregional control was significantly better with RT than with WS group (HR 0.45 p<0.0001) and the 10 year cumulative rate of locoregional relapse was 16.6% vs 7.3% in the RT vs WS groups respectively.
+In the EORTC trial 22911 between 1992 and 2001, Bolla et al randomly assigned men to post-operative radiation therapy (n = 502) or observation/wait and see approach (n = 503).r After a median follow up of 10.6 years, post-operative radiation significantly improved biochemical progression-free survival where 39.4% in the radiation therapy group showed biochemical or clinical progression, or died; compared with 61.8% in the wait and see group (HR = 0.49, 95% CI:0.41-0.59).
+Locoregional control was significantly better in the radiation therapy group than the wait and see group (HR = 0.45, 95% CI:0.32-0.68) and the 10-year cumulative rate of locoregional relapse was 16.6% vs 7.3% in the radiation therapy versus wait and see groups, respectively.

 The ARO 96-02 multi-centre, phase III trial between 1997 and 2004 randomised patients to adjuvant RT of 60 Gy/30 fractions (n = 148) compared with a wait and see approach (n = 159).r At 10-year follow up, superior progression-free survival outcomes (events including biochemical or clinical recurrence, or death) were demonstrated for adjuvant radiation therapy, 56%, versus a wait and see approach, 35%, (HR = 0.51, 95% CI:0.37–0.70, p <0.0001).
 In EORTC 22911 and ARO 96-02, overall survival and metastases-free survival were not significantly improved by adjuvant radiation therapy, however these trials were not powered for these end points.